Find better matches with our advanced

 (that sounded super ranty and I guess it is, but man does this point of view anger me)

 4. You fettishize Bret Easton Ellis or Bukowski.
 These writers aren't like awful or anything.
-But I think that listing them as your favorites is the equivalent of saying that your favorite movie is Fight Club: it belies a desire to be counter-culture, but is ultimately kind of juvenile and narrow-minded.
+But I think that listing them as your favorites belies a desire to be counter-culture,while ultimately being kind of juvenile and narrow-minded.

 5. You think that movie/TV adaptations are bad in inverse proportion to their faithfulness to the source material.
 There are plenty of stupid, cynical changes out there that undermine what made a book/graphic novel/play great (I'm looking at you, League of Extraordinary Gentlemen) and that's a problem, but my biggest issue in nerd culture is the idea that fidelity should be the main goal of an adaptation.
 I went on a date recently where the woman said that she was proud to have been kicked out of LotR screenings for shouting out "that's not how it happened" every time the film deviated.
 That's just awful.
 Like the most awful.
 Look, I'm a literature professor, I have a great respect for the written word and I hate a bad adaptation just as much as the next person, but a text isn't sacrosanct.
 Rowling, Tolkein, Martin, whomever else you want to point to: they're human beings and their writing has merits and flaws.
 Furthermore, a film/series can't ever be a direct translation.
 Some things don't translate.
 Stop feeling like you own the books you love and especially stop being mad when they alter it, because it somehow is a violation of your enjoyment.